jwattier/nycdsa_ccc_nyc/README.md

 The capstone project involved supporting the Citzen's Committee for Children of New York (CCC NY) effort to create a framework to streamline accessibility analysis for the New York City (NYC) metropolitan area utilizing open source technologies.

+## Shiny App URL

+The url for the in-process shiny app is located at <https://jwattier.shinyapps.io/ccc_nyc_shiny_draft/>.

 ## Project File Structure

 1. Data Inputs